-While portions of this section of the bill are quantifiable, the overall impact to the General Fund revenue, Other Funds revenue of DOT, Other Funds revenue of DMV, revenue of the State Transportation Infrastructure Bank, and local municipality revenues are undetermined.
+While portions of this section of the bill are quantifiable, the overall impact to the General Fund, Other Funds revenue of DOT, Other Funds revenue of DMV, Other Funds revenue of the State Transportation Infrastructure Bank, and local municipality revenues are undetermined.
 Please see the "Explanation of Fiscal Impact" below for more information.

 Section 2.
 This section repeals articles of Chapter 3, Title 56 of the South Carolina Code of Laws in order to establish the standardization of special license plates for veterans, active service members, and their families.
-Eight of these special license plates are currently being produced and registered by DMV.
-All of these are currently subjected to biennial registration fees, and four are currently subjected to special license plate fees.
+Six of these special license plates are currently being produced and registered by DMV.
+All of these are currently subject to biennial registration fees, and two are currently subject to special license plate fees.
 With the repeal of the articles, revenue collected from these fees will be removed.